 Western Exploration Reports Exceptional Drill Results at Aura Project in Nevada, Including 26.06m of 6.93 g/t gold – Video on InvestmentPitch Media

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- Western Exploration (TSXV:WEX) (OTCQX:WEXPF), a Nevada-focused gold and silver exploration company, has released additional assay results from the final four holes from its 2022 Phase I drill program at Doby George, Nevada.
-Doby George, one of three main mineral deposits at the company’s 100% owned, 6,000-hectare Aura gold-silver project, located approximately 120 kilometers or 75 miles north of the city of Elko, Nevada, is one of the highest-grade, undeveloped open pit heap leach resources in Nevada.
+VANCOUVER, British Columbia, Jan.
+18, 2023 (GLOBE NEWSWIRE) -- Western Exploration WEX WEXPF, a Nevada-focused gold and silver exploration company, has released additional assay results from the final four holes from its 2022 Phase I drill program at Doby George, Nevada.
+Doby George, one of three main mineral deposits at the company's 100% owned, 6,000-hectare Aura gold-silver project, located approximately 120 kilometers or 75 miles north of the city of Elko, Nevada, is one of the highest-grade, undeveloped open pit heap leach resources in Nevada.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: